Govt broadens rules that bar retired officials from publishing sensitive information

-The Centre has amended its rules barring officers who had worked in intelligence and security-related organisations from publishing sensitive information by adding new clauses, including the conditions that they can’t share any material on “domain of the organisation” and its personnel.
+Officials who had worked in intelligence and security-related organisations have been barred from publishing sensitive information with the Government amending the rules in this regard, emphasising that they cannot share any material on “domain of the organisation” or its personnel.

-The Central Civil Services (Pension) Amendment Rules, 2021, dated May 31 and notified late Tuesday, also states that they need to take prior permission from the “head of the organization” for publishing such material.
-In the earlier 2007 rules, permission was to be taken from the head of the department.
+The Central Civil Services (Pension) Amendment Rules 2021, notified on Tuesday, also said prior clearance from the head of the organisation should be taken for any publication after retirement.
+The head of the organisation will have the authority to decide as to whether the proposed material for publication is sensitive or non-sensitive, the new order said.

-According to the Central Civil Services (Pension) Amendment Rules 2007 that was notified in March 2008, all such employees are already barred from publishing any sensitive information, "the disclosure of which would prejudicially affect the sovereignty and integrity of India”.
+The Central Civil Services (Pension) Amendment Rules 2007, notified in March 2008, had said officials were barred from publishing any sensitive information, "the disclosure of which would prejudicially affect the sovereignty and integrity of India”.

-The amended provision now reads, “No government servant, who, having worked in any intelligence or security-related organization…shall, without prior clearance from the head of the organisation, make any publication after retirement, of any material relating to and including domain of the organisation, including any reference or information about any personnel and his designation, and expertise or knowledge gained by virtue of working in that organization”.
+The new amended rule reads, “No government servant, who, having worked in any intelligence or security-related organization…shall, without prior clearance from the head of the organisation, make any publication after retirement, of any material relating to and including domain of the organisation, including any reference or information about any personnel and his designation, and expertise or knowledge gained by virtue of working in that organization”.

-There was no mention of domain of the organisation and reference to any personnel in the 2007 rules.

-"Domain may be taken to mean core area or core areas of the working of an organisation," an official explained.

-The head of the organisation will decide whether the proposed material for publication is sensitive or non-sensitive, and whether it falls in the domain of the organization, according to the amended rules.
+It also said "sensitive information, the disclosure of which would prejudicially affect the sovereignty and integrity of India, the security, strategic, scientific or economic interests of the State, or relation with a foreign State or which would lead to incitement of an offence" will not be published.

-The 2007 rules had barred the employees from publishing material including “sensitive information, the disclosure of which would prejudicially affect the sovereignty and integrity of India, the security, strategic, scientific or economic interests of the state, or relation with a foreign state or which would lead to incitement of an offence” after their retirement.
+The 2007 rules did not mention the domain of the organisation and reference to any personnel.
+It had barred the employees from publishing material including “sensitive information, the disclosure of which would prejudicially affect the sovereignty and integrity of India, the security, strategic, scientific or economic interests of the state, or relation with a foreign state or which would lead to incitement of an offence” after their retirement.

 Check out DH latest videos: